Bloomberg and Tetrate partner on Envoy-powered AI Gateway.

 Many organizations adopt the microservices architecture to deliver superior customer service using technologies such as cloud and containers.
 However, they face operational challenges such as controlling, monitoring, and ensuring the security of their microservices.
 Some of the common challenges are:

 1. Maintaining network in the heterogeneous system: All their microservices would be heterogeneous in nature, which means that they are built using different languages, libraries, and frameworks.
-So network configuration such as rate-limiting, circuit breaking, timeouts, etc., are done as per the language.
+So network configurations such as rate-limiting, circuit breaking, timeouts, etc., are done as per the language.
 It becomes challenging for the team to manage and maintain the network centrally and keep it safe and secure.

 2. Difficulty in monitoring traffic: It is very difficult for architects to implement stats, logging, and tracing across different services and network infrastructures such as load balancers.
 Without standardization, it becomes daunting to trace the root cause of a problem in a network by scanning the health of multiple services separately and identifying the point of failure.